When Is Partially Observable Reinforcement Learning Not Scary?: Main Results

-Finally, observe that the upper bound in Theorem \ref{thm:under} depends polynomially on the inverse of $\alpha$---a lower bound on the minimum singular value of the emission matrices in Assumption \ref{asp:under}.
-This polynomial dependence turns out to be unavoidable as is shown by the following lower bound. \begin{theorem}[Necessity of $\poly(\alpha^{-1})$ dependency] For any $\alpha \in \left( 0, 1/2 \right)$ and $H,A\in\N^+$, there exists an undercomplete $\alpha$-weakly revealing POMDP with $S,O=\cO(H)$ so that any algorithm requires at least $\Omega(\min\{\frac{1}{\alpha H},A^{H-1}\})$ samples to learn a $(1/2)$-optimal policy with probability $1/6$ or higher. \end{theorem} Theorem \ref{thm:lowerbound1} implies that a polynomial dependence on $1/\alpha$ is in general unavoidable in the sense that any algorithm either needs to suffer a regret exponential in the horizon $H$, or its regret needs to be polynomially dependent on $1/\alpha$.
-Again, the proof is provided in Appendix~\ref{app:proof-under}.
+Finally, observe that the upper bound in Theorem \ref{thm:under} depends polynomially on the inverse of $\alpha$---an upper bound on the $\ell_1$-norm of the pseudoinverse of the emission matrices in Assumption \ref{asp:under}.
+This polynomial dependence turns out to be unavoidable as is shown by the following lower bound. \begin{theorem}[Necessity of $\poly(\alpha^{-1})$ dependency] For any $\alpha \in \left( 0, 1/2 \right)$ and $H,A\in\N^+$, there exists an undercomplete $\alpha$-weakly revealing POMDP with $S,O=\cO(1)$ so that any algorithm requires at least $\Omega(\min\{\frac{1}{\alpha H},A^{H-1}\})$ samples to learn a $(1/2)$-optimal policy with probability $1/6$ or higher. \end{theorem} Theorem \ref{thm:lowerbound1} implies that a polynomial dependence on $1/\alpha$ is in general unavoidable in the sense that any algorithm either needs to suffer a regret exponential in the horizon $H$, or its regret needs to be polynomially dependent on $1/\alpha$.
+The proof of Theorem \ref{thm:lowerbound1} is provided in Appendix~\ref{app:lower}.